Image Menu

 In the Auto-Align Layers dialog you can choose between different options for changing the projection of the images.
 The Auto option tries to find the best option for the corresponding image layers.
 It chooses between Perspective or Cylindrical projection.
 When creating a panorama it may choose the Perspective method, which is not always the best choice, so we recommend activating the Cylindrical option.
 For stacked images it is best to keep the Auto option.

-The Perspective option choose a layer as the reference image (usually the middle layer) and prospectively stretches the other layers to match it.
+The Perspective option chooses a layer as the reference image (usually the middle layer) and perspective stretches the other layers to match it.
 The Cylindrical option avoid the “bow-tie” distortion of the Perspective option by placing the layers on an unfolded cylinder.
 The Spherical option is meant for photos with wide fields of view, thus it spherically transforms the layers.
 The Collage option aligns the layers without changing the shape of the layers.
 Finally, Reposition makes sure that matching image contents overlap by simply repositioning the layers, so no transformation is applied.

 An activated Vignette Removal check box tries to remove shadows at the corners of the layers.
 Geometric Distortion compensates barrel, pincushion or fisheye distortions.